GDV BIOELECTROGRAPHY – PAGES OF HISTORY AND MODERN DEVELOPMENT

 |Testing KIT – attachments to the GDV Pro Camera for measuring different subjects.|

-All GDV instruments may be operated both with GDV software installed at the computer (http://ktispb.ru/en/index.htm) or with Bio-Well's cloud-based software.
+All GDV instruments may be operated both with GDV software installed at the computer (http://ktispb.ru/en/index.htm) or with the BIO-Well software through Internet.

-GDV instruments operate on Windows system, Bio-Well both on Windows and Mac.
+GDV instruments operate on Windows system, GDV Bio-Well both on Windows and Apple.